Renniesb/frontend-nanodegree-mobile-portfolio/README.md

 ##minification

-I used <a href="http://javascript-minifier.com/">http://javascript-minifier.com/</a> to minify my main.js javascript file.
+I used the build tool gulp.js in order to minify my javascript and some image files.
+I saved these files within the production folder.
+This folder contains the complete production version of the project.

 ##References